 Pam and Benny adjusted to a new normal as the next year rolled around.
 Then, in the spring of 2014, Benny got a call one day from his doctor telling him that his white blood cell count was no longer rebounding in response to chemo.

 He needed to go to the hospital right away.
-There, the doctors found that Benny’s CLL was now complicated by a new diagnosis of acute myeloid leukemia (AML).
+There, the doctors found that Benny’s CLL was now complicated by a new diagnosis of Also known as AML.
+Cancer of the blood and bone marrow that is rapidly fatal without immediate treatment, and is the most common type of acute leukemia in adults.
+(Also known as AML.
+Cancer of the blood and bone marrow that is rapidly fatal without immediate treatment, and is the most common type of acute leukemia in adults.).
 AML is a very aggressive blood cancer that can occur in a small percentage of patients after treatment for CLL.

 His health deteriorated rapidly, and he never came out of that hospital, passing away a few short weeks later, over Memorial Day weekend.